daronphang/programming-resources/brokers/event/kafka/components/partitions.md

 ### Random partitioning

 Random partitioning results in the evenest spread of load for consumers, and thus makes scaling the consumers easier.
 It is particularly suited for stateless or “embarrassingly parallel” services.
 Records will get added to a batch and pushed to a random topic partition.

+This strategy will result in far fewer TCP connections.

 ## How Kafka determines which partition to send data to